sourcekris/kali-postinstall/README.md

 Kali Post-Install
 -----------------

-A script to more easily setup a new Kali 2021.1
+A script to more easily setup a new Kali 2022.2

 Tweet @CTFKris for ideas.

 ### Screenshot

 ### Changelog

+#### 2022.2
+- Use nala instead of apt so we get package history/undo, etc.
+- Remove the VM check.
+Kali installs open-vm-tools by default now.

 #### 2021.1
 - New for Kali w/XFCE which is now the default.